rdagumampan/yuniql/yuniql-tests/platform-tests/README.md

 ﻿# How to run platform tests

 Platform tests verifies that yuniql works on the target RDMBS platform.
 The following guide describes how to run for SqlServer, PostgreSql and MySql.
+The tests automatically deploy a Docker container and perform tests against it.
+The container is also destroyed when tests completed.

 ## Pre-requisites